Metaclassic, music and beyond

 Interview by Guillaume Kosmicki

-And the book by Etienne Kippelen, Chansons françaises & musique contemporaine, published by Presses Universitaires
+And Etienne Kippelen's book, Chansons françaises & musique contemporaine, published by Presses Universitaires.